Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

   Finally, Diagram 3 highlights another aspect that was taken into consideration for large scale systems with many users.
-Often content owners would like to run multiple ingest sources, multiple receiving entities and make them available to the clients in a seamless fashion for maximum resiliancey.
-This approach is common when serving web pages, and this architecture also applies to video streaming platforms.
-In Diagram 3 it is highlighted how one or more Ingest Sources can be sending data to one or more processing entities.
+Often content owners would like to run multiple ingest sources, multiple receiving entities and make them available to the clients in a seamless fashion for maximum resilliencey.
+This approach is already common when serving web pages, and this architecture also applies to video streaming over HTTP.
+In Diagram 3 it is highlighted how one or more Ingest Sources can be sending data to one or more receiving entities.
 In such a workflow it is important to handle the case when one ingest source or media processing entity fails.
 Both the system and client behavior is an important consideration in practical video streaming systems that need to run 24/7 such as Internet Television.
 Failovers must be handled robustly and without